rbontekoe/AppliMaster.jl/README.md

 # AppliMaster.jl

-This file is part of the course [BAWJ](https://www.appligate.nl/BAWJ/).
+This module is part of the course [BAWJ](https://www.appligate.nl/BAWJ/).